 * Includes estimated $40 million in restructuring payments

-For the third quarter of fiscal 2019, Ashland expects adjusted earnings from continuing operations in the range of $0.80 - $0.90 per diluted share.
+For the second quarter of fiscal 2019, Ashland expects adjusted earnings from continuing operations in the range of $0.80-$0.90 per diluted share.
 This outlook assumes an effective tax rate of 15 percent.

-For additional information on Ashland`s second-quarter financial results, please see the slide presentation accompanying this news release.
+For additional information on Ashland`s first-quarter financial results, please see the slide presentation accompanying this news release.

 Conference Call Webcast

-Ashland will host a live webcast of its second-quarter conference call with securities analysts at 9 a.m.
-EST Wednesday, May 1, 2019.
+Ashland will host a live webcast of its first-quarter conference call with securities analysts at 9 a.m.
+EST Wednesday, February 6, 2019.
 The webcast will be accessible through Ashland`s website at http://investor.ashland.com.
 Following the live event, an archived version of the webcast and supporting materials will be available for 12 months.

 Use of Non-GAAP Measures